 Searching for a new putter can a long journey, so when you do ultimately discover the flat stick that sits comfortably in your hands and gives you confidence, it's a truly magnificent feeling.
 We take you through the vetting process below to make the decision a little easier.

-Step One: Define Your Putting Stroke
+Step One: Define Your Golf Putting Styles

 There are two putting styles: